A quick guide to help you choose the most suitable resort in Costa Brava:

 The small fishing port of Port Lligat just to the north of Cadaques is the former home of surrealist artist Salvador Dali.
 The young artist was a regular holiday visitor to Cadaques from his childhood home at nearby at Figueres.
 The artistic heritage of Cadaques continues to attract artists and writers from around the world.
 Salvador Dali's former house is now a museum in Port Lligat around 3km from Cadaques.
 Although the house was opened to the public in 1907 you are advised to book in advance as only small groups can access at one time.

-Cadaques is around a 1 hour drive from Girona Airport, but the last part of the drive is via a rather narrow mountain road, and is not recommended at night.
+Cadaques is around an hour drive from Girona Airport, but the last part of the drive is via a rather narrow mountain road and is not recommended at night.

 The town of Calella de Palafrugell is one of the most unspoilt resorts of the Costa Brava.
 The beach-front area has retained many of the older fisherman's houses giving it a picture-postcard look and feel.
 If the beach is busy during high season quieter beaches can be found towards Cala de la Fosca a beautiful stretch of coastline which is perfect for sailing.